-3:9 For what thanks can we^{present middle subjunctive} render to God again^{aorist infinitive} for you, for all the joy^a wherewith we joy^{a-present} for your sakes before our God;
+3:9 For what thanks can we present middle subjunctive render to God again a orist infinitive for you, for all the joy wherewith we joy a-present for your sakes before our God;

-9a "joy" Two different Greek words are used in this verse:

-1. First use- Strong's #5479 chara; joy, gladness.
-Used as a noun.

-2. Second use- Strong's #5463 chairô; to rejoice, be glad, to rejoice exceedingly, to be well, thrive, in salutations, hail!, at the beginning of letters: to give one greeting, salute.
-Used more often as a verb.
+- 9a "joy" Two different Greek words are used in this verse: - 1.
+First use- Strong's #5479 chara; joy, gladness.
+It is used as a noun. - 2.
+Second use- Strong's #5463 chairô; to rejoice, be glad, to rejoice exceedingly, to be well, thrive, in salutations, hail!, at the beginning of letters: to give one greeting, salute.
+It is used more often as a verb.